VIP-LES/EosPayload/README.md

 - `mosquitto_pub` - a simple message publish tool that is also useful for sending test MQTT messages to your device.
 Windows example: `"C:\Program Files\mosquitto\mosquitto_pub.exe" -t "health/heartbeat" -m "yo" -q 2`

-Note: for the sub/pub tools to work on mac you may need to run `brew link mosquitto` first
+Note: for the sub/pub tools to work on Mac you may need to run `brew link mosquitto` first

 More info on the command line tools can be found here: https://mosquitto.org/man/

 ## Running EosPayload
-Prereq: Start the MQTT server by running mosquitto (see above)
+Pre-req: Start the MQTT server by running mosquitto (see above)

 ### From Terminal
 1. Navigate to your EosPayload repository root using the `cd` command (all OS's)